 Plus they don’t have to worry about turn around on their “By the Glass” bottles.
 With the keg, everything stays fresher longer.
 Less waste, more profit.

 The Con of the Cask.
-Putting aside the loss of tradition, which is a significant con in an industry more steeped in its institutions than the Catholic Church, there’s also some questions raised about cleanliness.
+Putting aside the loss of tradition, there’s also some questions raised about cleanliness.

 Several protestors to the wine on tap trends are concerned about sanitation.
 With so many bottles fitting inside, how often is it getting cleaned?
 Once cleaned, are those chemicals seeping into my wines?
 Are these legitimate concerns?
 Probably.
 Will it slow down the trend?
-Not in this Pearl’s opinion.
+Probably not.